Nullcano/Domesticated-Catgirl/README.md

-# Domesticated Catgirls
+# Domesticated Catgirl
-Web application to domesticate Catgirls.
+Web application to domesticate and customize a Catgirl.
 Using JavaScript and jQuery.